CorruptedArk/open-chaos-chess/README.md

 All future development for Chaos Chess will be in this project.

 ## Current Status
 As of the most recent commit to the master branch, achievements and single player games are working.
-However, since it is not using any online services, the progress is only saved locally and is lost if app data is wiped or if a player install on a new device.
+However, since it is not using any online services, the progress is only saved locally and is lost if app data is wiped or if a player installs on a new device.
 Multiplayer is now working over Bluetooth for the most part.

 ----